RunBuzz

 The start line is located in Grant Park at the intersection of Columbus Drive and Monroe Street.
 The race heads north out of Grant Park, and you will have no trouble finding the start — thousands of runners and spectators will be walking toward Grant Park on race morning.
 Just follow the flow.

 Pro tip: pay close attention to your corral closing time.
-Race staff will lock you out if you arrive late and you will have to wait until all corals have left before being allowed in a later wave.
+Wave 1 corrals close at 7:20 a.m., ten minutes before that wave starts.
+Race staff will lock you out if you arrive late and you will have to wait until all corrals have left before being allowed into a later wave.

 Aid Stations and On-Course Fueling

-There are 20 on-course aid stations, roughly 1–2 miles apart.
-Every station has Gatorade Endurance Formula (lemon-lime), water, medical support, and portable toilets (including ADA).
+There are 20 on-course aid stations, roughly 1–2 miles apart, with the first around mile 1.6.
+Every station has Gatorade Endurance Formula (lemon-lime), water, medical support, portable toilets (including ADA), and a public address announcer.
+At each station, Gatorade is served first and water second — know which one you want before you arrive so you are not cutting across the flow.

-- Biofreeze Pain Relief Zone — mile 21.2 at Cermak Road and Archer Avenue.
+• Biofreeze Pain Relief Zone — around mile 21 near Cermak Road and Archer Avenue.
 Biofreeze personnel help apply the spray for the final five miles.

 Medical Support

-Medical tents are at all 20 aid stations, plus two additional on-course stations (between miles 14–15 and in the final mile).
-The Main Medical Tent, Podiatry Tent, and Ice Station are in Grant Park just past the finish line.
-Another medical tent is at the post-race party in Grant Park.
+Medical support is available at 22 on-course locations — a staffed medical tent at all 20 aid stations, plus two additional stations (between miles 14–15 and in the final mile).
+Each aid station also has access to a Runner Transport vehicle for non-emergency assistance.
+The Main Medical Tent, Podiatry Tent, and Ice Station are in Grant Park just past the finish line, and there is another medical tent at the post-race party.

 Race-Day Logistics and Timeline